091 | Sacred Birth, Rhythm & Raising Women's Voices with Hope Medford

 Hands in the dirt, beating drumskin, brushing color across canvas, holding a newborn babe, or gathering the tribe; Hope thrives when steeped in raw, fresh energy pulsing around her.
 She is a visionary who sees the positive direction she wants the world to move toward, and takes the steps she can to manifest it.

-since they were first heard of, Hope and Nahko shared a chemistry and frequency which catalyzed Medicine for the People to catapult from busking in the streets to performing in front of well over a hundred thousand people in a few short years.
+Touring Internationally and playing drums with Nahko and Medicine for the People since they were first heard of, Hope and Nahko shared a chemistry and frequency which catalyzed Medicine for the People to catapult from busking in the streets to performing in front of well over a hundred thousand people in a few short years.
 Nahko's music has a message that served as a call to the global conscious community for justice, truth talking, and positive social change.
 We were a part of a very special movement.
 Our music was bringing people together who were healing and wanting to make the world better.

 To Hope, that was one more step in her journey.